Raton in Colfax County, New Mexico — The American Mountains (Southwest)

 Other nearby markers.
 At least 4 other markers are within 8 miles of this marker, measured as the crow flies.
 First Automobile in New Mexico (a few steps from this marker); Raton (approx. 1.1 miles away); Road to Santa Fe - Over the Pass / Santa Fe Trail Country - "Uncle Dick" Wootton (approx. 7.8 miles away in Colorado); Raton Pass (approx. 7.9 miles away in Colorado).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 10, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 497 times since then and 51 times this year.
+It was originally submitted on October 10, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 579 times since then and 5 times this year.
 Photos: 1, 2, 3, 4. submitted on October 10, 2014, by Bill Kirchner of Tucson, Arizona. • Andrew Ruppenstein was the editor who published this page.